reedes/vim-quotable/README.markdown

   let g:quotable#singleDefault = '‘’'     " ‘single’
   ```

-Those users editing all of their prose in German may want to change their
+Those users editing most of their prose in German may want to change their
 defaults to:

   ```vim